HEnquist/camilladsp/README.md

 An alternative is to use the (cpal-listdevices)[https://github.com/HEnquist/cpal-listdevices/releases/latest] command line tool to list all device names.

 The sample format to enter in the CamillaDSP configuration is always 32-bit float (FLOAT32LE) even if the device is configured to use another format.

-## Jack
-The jack server must be running.

-Set `device` to "default" for both capture and playback.
-The sample format is fixed at 32-bit float (FLOAT32LE).

-The samplerate must match the samplerate configured for the Jack server.

-CamillaDSP will show up in Jack as "cpal_client_in" and "cpal_client_out".

-## File or pipe
-Audio can be read from a file or a pipe using the `File` device type.
-This can read raw interleaved samples in most common formats.

-To instead read from stdin, use the `Stdin` type.
-This makes it possible to pipe raw samples from some applications directly to CamillaDSP, without going via a virtual soundcard.

 # Configuration